 Note!
-A reduced document should never be allowed to be saved under the same name (The document would then only hold a subset of values).
-Users should never be allowed to run the script since this would load all data into the application.
-This is prevented by marking the appropriate check boxes on the Security tab in Document Properties.
+A user of an application that is reduced on opening should never be allowed to save the document under the same name (The application would then only hold the reduced values).
+Also, users should never be allowed to run the script since all data then would be loaded into the application.
+This can be prevented by checking the appropriate check boxes on the Security tab in Document Properties.